Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ---------------

 ## Data Graph

-To simplify the task of understanding the role of each asset in the graph and the relationships, we will use an exchange we created based on the Revit view.
-For illustration, we will rely on Forge Viewer and show at least the match between data available through Model Derivative and data available through Data Exchange.
+To simplify the task of understanding the role of each asset in the graph and relationships, you will use an exchange created based on the Revit view.
+For illustration, let's rely on Forge Viewer, and show at least the match between data available through Model Derivative and - through Data Exchange:

 ![](./img/revit_to_fdx.png)

-Having this model and the knowledge we got so far, we can extract all relationships and all assets (as explained in previous tutorial), allowing us to get the basic stats.
+Having this model and the knowledge you got so far, you can extract all relationships and all assets (as explained in the previous tutorial), allowing you to get the basic stats.

 The data exchange created out of "SHARE- Floors + Roof" contains 122 assets and 185 relationships (the dump can be found [here](./dump/Floor_n_roof)).
-We can go with data mining further and notice that the breakdown is the following:
+You can go with data mining further and notice that the breakdown is the following:

 | Assets        |      Type     			                   | Count |
 |---------------|:----------------------------------------:|------:|